mako-ng/NGDevAssessment/README.txt

 BONUS points:
 -------------
 1. Add validation to prevent two entries on the same day
-2. Use jQuery and ajax calls rather than full form POSTs and page re-rendering
+2. Use jQuery or other JavaScript frameworks to make ajax calls rather than full form POSTs and page re-rendering

 Lastly, please do not spend more than a few hours on this project.
 We are trying to see to what kind of a "full-stack" developer you are and where your strengths lie, not if you are willing to spend a week to make things code-perfect and ready for a code review at Microsoft.